 Immigrant Rights Project

-The Immigrant Rights Project is a one-semester, six-credit clinical program in which law students represent non-citizens in immigration matters.
+The Immigrant Rights Project is a one-semester, six-credit clinical education program in which law students represent non-citizens in immigration matters.
 The Immigrant Rights Project's clients include persons seeking asylum in the United States as a result of persecution or a fear of persecution in their home countries, as well as non-citizen victims of domestic violence and other crimes, unaccompanied non-citizen minors, or other non-citizens subject to removal and immigration detention.
 Representation may occur in adversarial administrative hearings before immigration judges; in non-adversarial agency interviews; in appeals to the Board of Immigration Appeals; or, as necessary, in appeals to the federal courts.
-This clinic is offered in both the fall and spring semesters
+This clinic is offered in both the fall and spring semesters.

-The Immigrant Rights Project provides a combination of practical legal experience, theory, intensive training and supervision not available in most traditional law school courses or legal jobs.
-The clinic also provides opportunities to engage in action, collaboration, reflection and service that are immensely rewarding and frequently inspiring.
+The Immigrant Rights Project provides a combination of practical legal experience, theory, intensive training and supervision not available in most traditional law school courses or legal jobs. clinic also provides opportunities to engage in action, collaboration, reflection and service that are immensely rewarding and frequently inspiring.
 It is also a cross-cultural experience: students will learn a great deal about their client's country, and face the challenges and rewards of overcoming the barriers to understanding posed by differences of language and culture.

-Students in the clinic assume primary responsibility for client representation.
+Client work is central to a student’s clinic experience.
+Students in the Immigrant Rights Project assume primary responsibility for client representation.
 Students work together on cases in teams of two.
-The tasks that students perform in a case include client interviewing; fact investigation; human rights and country condition research; preparation of applications for asylum or other immigration relief, including a detailed affidavit from the client; developing corroborating evidence in support of the client's application for asylum or other relief; preparing a brief outlining the factual and legal bases for the client’s claim; locating and preparing witnesses, including experts; and preparing the client for and representing the client in Immigration Court or in a non-adversarial interview with the United States Citizenship and Immigration Services (USCIS).
+The tasks that students typically perform in a case include interviewing the client; extensive fact investigation; researching the human rights record of the client’s country of origin; preparing the application for relief, including a detailed affidavit from the client; developing corroborating evidence that helps to show that the client is entitled to relief; preparing a brief outlining the factual and legal bases for the client’s claim; locating and preparing witnesses, including experts; and representing the client at an immigration interview or a removal hearing in Immigration Court.
+Students typically spend a minimum of 18-20 hours per week working on their clients' cases.

 Professor Elizabeth McCormick